AAroNZH11/Performance_RGM_Networkx/README.md

-# Graph Generation Time Analysis with Networkx
+# Graph Generation Time Analysis

 This repository contains an analysis of the execution time required for generating graphs using various models in the [Networkx](https://networkx.org/) Python package.
 The models evaluated include: